lmoddemann/Discret2DeepDive/README.md

-# ETFA_Discret2DeepDive
+# Discret2DeepDive

-# Discret2DeepDive - Discretization for automated consistency based diagnosis
+## Extracting Knowledge using Machine Learning for Anomaly Detection and Root-Cause Diagnosis

 ## First steps
 At the start, take a look at the instructions in the notebook file named "prepare_datasets.ipynb".